Nanahawau/gap-integration/README.md

 - ₦200.00 NGN is stored as `20000` (kobo).

 This approach ensures that all monetary values are handled safely and accurately throughout the application.

+2. Global interceptors for authentication, logging, and response formatting are registered in the application module to ensure consistent behavior and centralized request handling across all endpoints.

+3.

 ---